Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- Booker has churned out a team-high 579 rushing yards (36.2 per game) and scored two touchdowns.
+- Booker has taken 137 attempts for a team-leading 579 rushing yards (36.2 per game) with two touchdowns.

 - He's also tacked on 38 catches for 256 yards (16.0 per game) and one touchdown.